 No other vehicle on earth has the same remarkable genesis as that of the Jeep.
+I have been a huge fan of Jeep for years.
+I’ve owned one for over 20 years and driven it in conditions most cars would simply breakdown in.
+Aside from having to search small universal joint uk once in a while, I’ve had zero problems with this masterpiece of a car.
 While companies like Ford can lay claim to historic innovations like the assembly line, and brands like Ferrari woo customers with romantic tales from days gone by of road-going automobiles sold to fund a Grand Prix racing effort, none can match the story of the Jeep: A vehicle created 75 years ago with the express purpose of fighting the Nazis.

 But Jeep hasn’t spent much time crowing about those early, darker days, because in the 75 years since they’ve set about gaining a well-deserved reputation as America’s most fun vehicle; the diminutive little 4×4 serving everyone from mail carriers to outdoorsmen to college students equally well.
 And with the announcement of the four-doored Wrangler Unlimited in 2007, the lovably simple, exceedingly capable Jeep entered the 21st century serving an entirely new subset of proud owners: Families.
 And so, for the next fifteen years, a vehicle once considered the plaything of the delightfully optimistic and unfettered became even more popular, and even more capable.